Last updated July 27, 2021

 Manuscripts are accepted for review with the understanding that they have not been previously published, in whole or in part (other than as a working paper made available at a workshop or conference, distributed as part of a working paper series, or posted on an electronic database of working papers), and are not currently being considered for publication elsewhere.
 Authors are responsible for the accuracy of statements in his or her articles and for the accuracy and adequacy of the references.
 Citations to published literature should be carefully checked.
 References to unpublished material may be included; however, the author is responsible for securing approval, in writing, from any person cited as the source of an unpublished work.
 The author is also responsible for obtaining permission to use copyrighted material.
 Such permissions should be secured in writing.
 By submitting a manuscript to Law Library Journal, the author is certifying that he or she has obtained all necessary approvals and permissions.
 Copies may be requested by the editor.

-If the article is accepted, the author will use reasonable efforts to ensure that any publications, reproduction, or distribution of the article, including, but not limited to, publication or posting in whole or substantial part in print or electronic media, shall set forth the article’s original citation in the Journal, using the following method of citation:
+If the article is accepted, the author will use reasonable efforts to ensure that any publications, reproduction, or distribution of the article, including, but not limited to, publication or posting in whole or in part for print or electronic media, shall set forth the article’s original citation in the Journal, using the following method of citation:

 “Originally published in [volume] LAW LIBR.
 J. [first page] [year]”